Gunung Kidul Regency

-Gunůngkidůl (꧋ ꦒꦸꦤꦸꦁꦏꦶꦢꦸꦭ꧀ ꧉) is a regency area located in the Special Province of the Daerah Istimewa Yogyakarta, Indonesia.
+Gunůngkidůl (꧋ ꦒꦸꦤꦸꦁꦏꦶꦢꦸꦭ꧀ ꧉) is a regency located in the Special Region of Yogyakarta, Indonesia.
 The administrative centre is the town of Wonosari.
 The name "Gunungkidul" comes from the Javanese language mountains in the south of Java Land, whose area is located in the Thousands Mountains range of the province.

 The Regency covers an area of 1,475.15 km^{2}, about 46.5% of the provincial area.
-It had a population of 675,382 at the 2010 Census and 747,161 at the 2020 Census; the official estimate as at mid 2023 was 751,011 - with 371,220 males and 379,800 females - and so the population density in this regency is relatively low compared to other regencies of the province.
+It had a population of 675,382 at the 2010 Census and 747,161 at the 2020 Census; the official estimate as of mid-2023 was 751,011 - with 371,220 males and 379,800 females - and so the population density in this regency is relatively low compared to other regencies of the province.

 This regency is bordered by Klaten Regency and Sukoharjo Regency in the north and northeast, Wonogiri Regency in the east, the Indian Ocean in the south, and Bantul Regency and Sleman Regency in the west and northwest.
 Gunungkidul Regency has 18 Districts (Kapanewon).
 Most of the regency is hills and limestone mountains, which are part of the Thousand Mountains.
 Gunungkidul is known as a relatively barren area and often experiences drought in the dry season, but it has a unique historical feature, in addition to its tourism, cultural and culinary potential.

 The traditional dishes from Gunůngkidůl include "Gathot" and "Thiwul", made from fermented cassava and dry cassava.

 Its southern coast has several beaches: Baron, Kukup, Krakal, Drini, Sepanjang, Sundak, Siung, Wediombo, Jungwok, Greweng, Sedahan and Sadeng.
 Some of these provide fish and other sea products supplied by local fisherman.
 The most notable is Baron Beach, which has an adjacent park surrounded by seafood restaurants and hostels.
 There is a fresh fish market on the east side of the beach.
 On the west side, a river flows from an almost sea-level cave on the side of the western ridge.
 The beach itself is khaki-colored and is used to land traditional fishing boats.
 There is also a kilometer of white sandy beach beyond its eastern ridge, reachable by a small hike.